jotak/game-of-stacks/README.md

 - Docker builds: more layered build (no fat jar)
 - Improve kafka deployment (would be better without shell scripts & curl)

+Next steps:
+- Have heroes trigger catapult (through events?)
+- Have a quarkus+graalvm catapult?
+- Have a blocking i/o catapult?
+- Need dockerfiles/images for quarkus; graal and hotspot/oj9
+- New weapon: Bow/arrow; triggered as a process with known target (sysprops/env)